idiap/bob/doc/CxxCoreErrorReporting.rst

   bob::core::info.reset("null");

-It is illegal to use these calls in library code, only ``main()`` loops should be able to configure how to diverge the streams as its developer is the ultimate responsible on deciding how to display the messages.
+It is illegal to use these calls in library code, only ``main()`` loops should be able to configure how to diverge the streams as its developer is the one who is ultimatately responsible for deciding how to display the messages.

 .. _case-study: